Three Levels of Organizational Performance

 3. Individual Level

 To optimize performance, organizations need to improve all three levels of performance.
-However, one of the biggest challenges for is the integration of these three different aspects of organizational performance.
+However, one of the biggest challenges for performance management is the integration of these three different aspects of organizational performance.
 All three of these levels of performance have their own functions and set of activities, but are linked to each other.
 This linkage is to ensure all organizational activities at every level are streamlined and leveraged into a unified direction.
 Without linking these levels to ensure they are in sync, performance inefficiencies occur at every level.
-Linking these levels not only improves overall performance, but will help achieve the overall strategic and objectives for the organization.
+Linking these levels not only improves overall performance, but will help achieve the overall strategic goals and objectives for the organization.

 Overview of the Three Levels of Organizational Performance